-If you're developing or renovating a property that is subject to flooding, you'll probably need a planning permit from your council.
+If you're developing or renovating a property that's subject to flooding, you'll probably need a planning permit from your council.

-Before issuing a permit, Council in most cases be required to refer your application to Melbourne Water to ensure that your proposal meets our criteria for flood, asset and waterway protection.
+Before issuing a permit, councils must in most cases refer your application to Melbourne Water to ensure your proposal meets our criteria for flood, asset and waterway protection.

 Permit processing options

 There are two options for processing your planning permit application — the VicSmart process and the regular planning permit process.

 VicSmart is a faster process for assessing straightforward town planning applications.
 If your property is affected by flooding and in a Special Building Overlay, your planning permit application may meet the criteria for VicSmart.

 To find out, contact your council’s planning department or check online.

 If your application qualifies, you'll need to apply for our consent before lodging your application at council.
 You can contact Melbourne Water on 131 722 to discuss your proposal.